tinel-c/ing-csv-to-ynab-csv/README.md

 1. Place the csv file in the same folder with ing_covert_to_ynab.exe
 2. Execute ing_convert_to_ynab.exe by double clicking on it
-3. Import to YNAB the resulted csv file ynab_.csv
+3. Import to YNGSB the resulted csv file ynab_.csv

+YNAB is not supporting the classic application.
+Ported the YNAB application to google spreadsheet.

 ### Executing python code
 Before use: